shuveksha-tuladhar/project-planner/README.md

 ```
 npm install
 ```
-- Run the backend server on the port 1337
+- Run the backend server on the port 4000
 ```
-npm run develop
+npm run start:dev
 ```